Welcome to the ResNet! This is the Residence Hall Computer Network. It includes all wireless and room wired connections

 For Windows, you'll need to know if you have a 32-bit or 64 bit system, the Mac side is one size fits all.

 Both Office and the Adobe Creative Cloud downloads require you to establish a Huskers email account.
-Once you have that set up, the instructions for getting Office are at http://its.unl.edu/emailhome/download-microsoft-office-2013-or-2016
+Once you have that set up, the instructions for getting Office are at http://its.unl.edu/emailhome/download-microsoft-office-2019 or Office 365

 Adobe Creative Cloud

 Getting the Creative Cloud typically takes a couple of days start to finish, so don't wait until the last minute.
 You will have to make your Huskers Email your primary email in MyRed and remove any previous accounts you may have had with Adobe, even trial version accounts.
 After you've established your Huskers email account, the procedure to download the Creative Cloud is found at http://itprocurement.unl.edu/adobe-creative-cloud-full-suite

 If you have any difficulty with any of these procedures, helpis available at the ResNet Office in Sandoz Residence Hall, 402-472-3535 or at the HuskerTech Help Center in the room 31, Love Library South.
 402-472-3970 or at the HuskerTech Desk in the Adele Hall Learning Commons in Love Library North.